gztrk-engineer/iam-docs/docs/index.md

 # Welcome

-Feel free to take a look at a few documentation examples.
+Welcome to my site and please take a look at a few documentation examples.

-## A video to get started
+If you like the examples and need quality technical content, reach out to me on [LinkedIn](https://www.linkedin.com/in/vassily-lapitsky-b4236a16/).

+!!! note
+    The site is under construction and doesn't provide all materials.

+## Video example

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QLJ-EkK1c3s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>